 REVLON Pro Collection Salon One Step Hair Dryer and Volumiser

 This is the most recent addition to my collection and the most interesting.
 I bought it as a last minute item on my recent trip to California as I had forgotten my normal rotating brush (see below).
 I then found this item on the American Amazon website and I used it throughout the 3-week trip – it really worked!
-It is actually a hair dryer with a non-self rotating brush.
+It is actually a hair dryer with a non-self rotating brush – a hot air styler, in order words.
 This is an important point – you do the rotating work yourself.
 However, the results are extraordinary and I can get my hair done in 8 minutes no less.
 I did not resent having to wash my hair post beach or pool every day and I loved it so much, I bought the exact same one when I returned home to the UK.
 I mix and match with my other brushes – but this is getting over 50% of usage.
 And costs just £50, which is nothing.
 There is a paddle brush model which I bought but returned.
 Make sure it looks like this.
 European readers, I think you really need to order this from the UK and buy an adaptor.

 BaByliss Sheer Volume Rotating Heated Brush

 Costs £39.99 (on sale) in the UK/Europe